Cowboys' Elliott drops appeal, will serve rest of 6-game ban

 The Dallas offense struggled without Elliott against the Falcons, finishing with a season low in points.
 Alfred Morris, who started in Elliott's place, had 53 yards on 11 carries.
 Elliott is third in the NFL with 783 yards rushing.

-“Like I said and continue to say, we trust those running backs that we have and what they’ll do this Sunday,” Prescott said Wednesday before Elliott’s decision was announced.
+"Like I said and continue to say, we trust those running backs that we have and what they'll do this Sunday," quarterback Dak Prescott said Wednesday before Elliott's decision was announced.